-Titled: Visit Mendocino County: Strategic Direction 2017/18-2019/20, the final Plan was approved by the MCTC Board at its March 14, 2017 meeting.
+Titled: Visit Mendocino County: Strategic Direction 2017/18-2019/20 (2017 Strategic Plan), the final Plan was approved by the MCTC Board at its March 14, 2017 meeting.
 Also at that meeting, it was announced that the Personnel Committee was in the process of finalizing appointment of a new Executive Director.
 The next step is for a Board Development Workshop to be held with the new Executive Director at which responsibility will be assigned to staff and Board Committees for overall implementation and work on individual initiatives.
-Despite challenges posed by the transition, VMC's solid foundation held and has been further strengthened through the efforts of committee staff and MCTC Board and Committee members.